DS-RF/Yambo_examples/README.md

 > cd d.save
 > p2y

 The program *p2y* creates directory SAVE with converted files.
-To check the conversion:
+After that it is necessary to run Yambo initialization:

 > yambo